- Written by Mike Gruwell

 Keep in mind buying you are buying thousands of dollars of gear for a sport you may have just learned about over the last few months.
 Find an instructor, rigger or drop zone owner who knows your skydiving history, future skydiving goals and budget.
 These people will be your lifeline during this purchasing process.
 Once the purchase is complete, you can get back to having fun in the sky and thinking about the next rig or canopy you want.

 Mike Gruwell is an AFF Instructor, Tandem Instructor, FAA Master Rigger and DPRE.
-He owns ChutingStar Enterprises Inc., based out of Georgia.
+He owns ChutingStar Enterprises Inc., based out of Georgia and Florida.